Puppies

 2. Reach out to us via phone or email to confirm that you spoke with your Veterinarian and to ask any clarifying questions of us.
 (If you do not initiate contact, we will contact you eventually- but this is important to do if you are serious about getting a puppy within the next year.)

-3. Provide a Veterinarian Reference for us to follow up with.
+3. Provide a valid Veterinarian Reference for us to follow up with.

 The Waitlist Fee is not refundable, so please only go through these steps if you are serious about adding a puppy to your life in the next year or two.